portellam/deploy-VFIO/README.md

 ## Description
 Effortlessly deploy a VFIO setup (PCI passthrough).
-Multi-boot: Select a VGA (GPU) device for Host at GRUB boot menu.
-VFIO: Run any Guest OS with PCI hardware as a Virtual machine (VM), with your desktop OS untouched.
+Multi-boot: Select a video card for Host at GRUB boot menu.
+VFIO: Run any Virtual machine with real hardware, separate from your desktop host machine.

 ## Status: partial completion
 #### What works